ekkrage/portfolio/README.md

 I'm an aspiring technical writer based in Seattle, WA, and this page showcases a handful of projects I'm proud of.
 But first, a bit about me!

 I grew up in Kansas then lived all over the Midwest before moving to Seattle in 2022.
 Prior to my time in the Pacific Northwest, I went to Iowa State University and earned a degree in Public Relations from their school of Journalism.
-I then pursued a career in copywriting before deciding to change my career path and attend the University of Washington for their [Certificate in Professional Technical Writing](https://www.pce.uw.edu/certificates/professional-technical-writing).
+I have since pursued a career in copywriting and decided to further develop my writing education and attend the University of Washington for their [Certificate in Professional Technical Writing](https://www.pce.uw.edu/certificates/professional-technical-writing).

 Below you'll find a variety of my favorite writing projects, from both my time technical writing while at UW and my time copywriting at an advertising agency, and additional information on each project.